An optimal lower bound for the low density Fermi gas in three dimensions: Main results

 This implies $u^>_\sigma = \delta - \alpha^<_\sigma$.
-It will be convenient to use that $\|\alpha^<_\sigma\|_1 \leq C$, which can be proven as in \cite[Proposition 4.1]{Gia1}.
-Eith respect to \cite{Gia1}, we also highlight that here we do not localize $\hat{v}_\sigma$. \end{remark} We now define the family of unitary transformations we want to use, which are quadratic with respect to the quasi bosonic operators.
-For any $\lambda \in \mathbb{R}$:
+It will be convenient to use that $\|\alpha^<_\sigma\|_{L^1(\Lambda)} \leq C$, which can be proven as in \cite[Proposition 4.1]{Gia1}.
+We also emphasize that, in contrast to \cite{Gia1}, we do not localize $\hat{v}_\sigma$. \end{remark} We now define the family of unitary transformations that will be used in our analysis.
+These transformations are quadratic in the quasi-bosonic operators.
+For any $\lambda \in \mathbb{R}$, we define